melvincabatuan/melvincabatuan.github.io/_posts/2015-9-14-Machine-Learning-Activity-1.md

       0.07453
       0.38002

-    The result after one iteration is : theta =
+    The result after 500 iteration is : theta =

       0.73178